jeffh/sniffer/README.rst

 configuration options.
 You should perform you imports inside the function instead of outside, to let the class reload the test framework (and reduce possibilities of multiple-run bugs).

-After subclassing, set sniffer_cls parameter to your custom class when calling run or main.
+After subclassing, set sniffer_instance parameter to your custom class when calling run or main.

 Using the FileSystem monitoring code
 ------------------------------------